aibasel-teaching/krummstab/README.md

   `smtp-ext` setup)
 - `smtp_user`: SMTP user, empty by default (use your short unibas account name for an `smtp-ext` setup)
+- `xopp`: if you use Xournal++ for marking, set the value to `true`; the relevant `xopp` files are then automatically created with the `init` subcommand and exported with the `collect` subcommand before the feedback is collected.
 - `ignore_feedback_suffix`: a list of extensions that should be ignored by the `collect` sub-command; this is useful if the tools you use for marking create files in the feedback folders that you don't want to send to the students